-The Ongoing Reading Line
+The Continuous (ongoing) Reading Line

-The Reading Foundation has developed the Ongoing Reading Line 0-18 years (Dormolen et al., 2005, updated version Van Montfoort et al. 2020), in which it has set out its vision with regard to reading promotion as a continuous stimulus for this age group.
-The Ongoing Reading Line is also intended to ensure that children do not experience difficulties when transferring from preschool to primary school or from primary to secondary school (figure 2).
+The Reading Foundation has developed the Continuous (ongoing) Reading Line 0-18 years (Dormolen et al., 2005, updated version Van Montfoort et al. 2020), in which it has set out its vision with regard to reading promotion as a continuous stimulus for this whole age group.
+The Continuous Reading Line is also intended to ensure that children do not experience difficulties when transferring from preschool to primary school or from primary to secondary school (figure 2).

-Figure 2: The ongoing reading line
+Figure 2: The continuous (ongoing) reading line

-The pillars of the Art of Reading
+The pillars of The Art of Reading